top of page

 Conservation/Disaster Relief Crew

 Focus area: The Conservation and Disaster Relief Crew serves dual purposes: supporting conservation projects and responding to natural disasters in partnership with the AmeriCorps Disaster Response Team.
-While not deployed, the crew functions as a standard Conservation Crew.
+While not deployed, the crew functions as a hybrid Conservation Crew.
 When called, they assist in disaster recovery efforts across the U.S. and its territories.

 Typical Projects: In their conservation role, crew members undertake projects similar to those of the Conservation Crew.
 There is potential for more climate-focused projects like wildfire rehabilitation, habitat restoration, and invasive species management.
+This will also get chainsaw training and might be asked to complete saw-related projects during the regularly scheduled season or while on a disaster deployment.

 Unique features: This crew is on-call for disaster deployment, which typically lasts 30 days and offers an additional stipend.
 Deployments involve intensive tasks such as mucking and gutting homes, mold remediation, debris removal, and supply distribution.
 The schedule during disaster work is demanding, with 60-hour weeks common.
 Crews still receive food, accommodations, and essential services, though specifics may vary by assignment.
 Deployment is generally more likely during the fall season.

 Target Participants: No experience is required, but this role demands exceptional adaptability, resilience, and a strong commitment to service.
 Disaster response work can be physically and emotionally challenging, making this crew ideal for those passionate about helping others and making a meaningful impact.
+We have a strong preference for those able to serve in a long-term (summer and fall) position.
+There may be an optional opportunity for season extensions depending on the need for disaster deployment.

-Women's Chainsaw Crew Details
+Chainsaw Crew

 Focus area: Both types of Chainsaw Crews are dedicated to specialized forestry and vegetation management, playing a critical role in wildfire mitigation, habitat restoration, forest health, and even recreation.